DioxusLabs/docsite/docs-src/0.6/src/guide/new_app.md

 mobile = ["dioxus/mobile"]
 ```

 Starting with Dioxus 0.6, `dx` will also initialize separate [Cargo profiles](https://doc.rust-lang.org/cargo/reference/profiles.html) for your app.
 These profiles let you customize the optimization level of each platform. `dx` also uses these platforms as a mechanism of isolating builds from each other.
-Custom profiles enable parallel server and client builds and prevent unnecessary full-rebuilds.

 ## Dioxus.toml

 The `Dioxus.toml` file contains Dioxus-specific configuration for stages like bundling and deploying.
 Before Dioxus 0.5, we used the `Dioxus.toml` to specify asset inclusion and hot-reload watch paths, but as of Dioxus 0.6, these fields are deprecated and replaced by standards like `asset!()` and `.gitignore`.

-We won't need to configure the `Dioxus.toml` for our DogApp just yet.
+We won't need to configure the `Dioxus.toml` for our app just yet.

 ## Assets Folder